-When you get a lot of people in the same room, especially during the holidays, it’s going to get noisy.
-Take that into consideration, if you really notice a decline in someone’s ability to hear be sure to address it with them.
-Hearing loss can be a very gradual process, and the person with the problem may not even be aware of the issue.
-We recommend waiting until the festivities have quieted down before attempting to have a serious conversation and to be prepared for the fact that the person may deny having a hearing problem or may not be ready to talk.
+“Of course, when you get a lot of people in the same room, especially during the holidays, it’s going to get noisy, so take that into consideration,” said Burdak.
+“But if you really notice a decline in someone’s ability to hear, be sure to address it with them.
+As said earlier, hearing loss can be a very gradual process, and the person with the problem may not even be aware of the issue.”
+She recommends waiting until the festivities have quieted down before attempting to have a serious conversation, and to be prepared for the fact that the person may deny having a hearing problem, or may not be ready to talk.

 The holidays often provide the perfect opportunity for a heartfelt family discussion about health concerns.
 Recognizing the causes and types of hearing loss can help pinpoint the problem, and rule out other medical issues.

 With the support of family, a person with hearing problems may be more able to accept the need to get hearing loss treatment, and may be ready to take the first steps to better hearing – a hearing test, and, if necessary, hearing aids.
 What a great gift to give a loved one (or yourself) this holiday season!